 Risk assessment and oversight are an integral part of our governance and management processes.
 Our Board of Directors encourages management to promote a culture that incorporates risk management into our corporate strategy and day-to-day business operations.

 Management discusses strategic and operational risks at regular management meetings and conducts specific strategic planning and review sessions during the year that include a focused discussion and analysis of the risks facing us, including with respect to business continuity risks such as risks relating to the COVID-19 pandemic.
 Throughout the year, senior management reviews these risks with the Board of Directors at regular Board meetings as part of management presentations that focus on particular business functions, operations or strategies, and presents the steps taken by management to mitigate or eliminate such risks.

 Our Board of Directors does not have a standing risk management committee, but rather administers this oversight function directly through the Board of Directors as a whole, as well as through various standing committees of the Board of Directors that address risks inherent in their respective areas of oversight.
 In particular, our Board of Directors is responsible for monitoring and assessing strategic risk exposure, and our Audit Committee is responsible for overseeing our major financial and cyber-security risk exposures and the steps our management has taken to monitor and control these exposures.
 The Audit Committee also monitors compliance with legal and regulatory requirements and considers and approves or disapproves any related person transactions.
-Our Governance Goudelines.
+Our Governance Committee monitors the effectiveness of the Corporate Governance Guidelines.
 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
-The

-Board of Directors does not believe that its role in the oversight of our risks adversely affects the Board's leadership.
+The Science Committee assesses and monitors risks associated with our research and development initiatives, programs and related investments.
+The Board of Directors does not believe that its role in the oversight of our risks adversely affects the Board's leadership.